amarrazza/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML gives meaning to the code you are writing that a human can understand.
+Semantic HTML elements describes the purpose of that element not just to the computer but also to the person writing or reviewing it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    1) Block level elements by default take up an entire line while inline elements only take up as much width as it needs
+    2) You cannot add height through spacing or margin to an in-line element
 3. What are the 4 areas of the box model?
+    1) Margin
+    2) Border
+    3) Padding
+    4) Content
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    Cross-axis, perpendicular to the main-axis
 5. Explain why git is valuable to a team of developers.
+    Git is valuable because it allows distributed teams of devs to work on a single project with organized version control.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.